CVE-2025-59388: CWE-259 in QNAP Systems Inc. Hyper Data Protector

 Technical Summary

-CVE-2025-59388 is a vulnerability identified in QNAP Systems Inc.'s Hyper Data Protector software, specifically affecting versions 2.3.x.
-The root cause is the use of a hard-coded password (classified under CWE-259), which is embedded within the software and cannot be changed by users.
-This design flaw enables remote attackers to bypass authentication mechanisms and gain unauthorized access to the system.
-The vulnerability is exploitable over the network without requiring any privileges or user interaction, making it relatively easy to exploit.
-The impact primarily affects confidentiality and integrity, as attackers can access sensitive backup data or manipulate backup operations.
-The vulnerability was publicly disclosed on March 12, 2026, with a CVSS v4.0 base score of 6.6, indicating a medium severity level.
-QNAP has addressed the issue in Hyper Data Protector version 2.3.1.455 and later.
-No known exploits have been reported in the wild to date, but the presence of a hard-coded password is a critical security weakness that could be leveraged in targeted attacks or automated scanning campaigns.
+CVE-2025-59388 identifies a critical security weakness in QNAP Systems Inc.'s Hyper Data Protector software, specifically versions 2.3.x, where a hard-coded password is embedded within the application (CWE-259).
+This vulnerability enables remote attackers to bypass authentication mechanisms entirely and gain unauthorized access to the system.
+The flaw does not require any privileges or user interaction to exploit, and the attack vector is network-based, making it accessible remotely.
+The vulnerability impacts the confidentiality and integrity of data managed by Hyper Data Protector, as attackers can potentially access sensitive backup data or manipulate backup operations.
+The vendor has addressed this issue in version 2.3.1.455 and later, urging users to update immediately.
+The CVSS 4.0 score of 6.6 reflects a medium severity, considering the ease of exploitation and the significant impact on confidentiality.
+No exploits have been reported in the wild yet, but the presence of a hard-coded password is a critical security lapse that could be leveraged by attackers to compromise backup environments.
+This vulnerability underscores the importance of secure credential management and timely patching in backup and data protection solutions.

 Potential Impact